mpdeimos/mpdeimos.github.io/about.md

 I am responsible for developing and running internal services on our Docker infrastructure, as well as integrating and administrating cloud services (Google Workspace, Atlassian Cloud, ...).
 As ISO I also have to keep an eye on all security relevant aspects of our company.

-As antipole to tech I keep myself fit with running or hiking and (re-)started dancing a few years back.
+As antipole to tech I keep myself in shape with running or hiking, (re-)started dancing a few years back and vastly enjoy metal and dark electronic music.

 # Connect